hugojobe/CodeArchitect/README.md

 ## 🎯 Project Overview
 **Code Architect** is a highly ambitious management/business simulation game developed using Unreal Engine 5.
 The core focus is the ultra-realistic management of a software development company, covering everything from video games and proprietary distribution platforms (e-shops) to third-party publishing.
-The entire gameplay experience is driven by a rich and complex **User Interface**, with no 3D world exploration required.
 The game aims for deep economic and systemic simulation, covering time, finance, HR, market dynamics, and the complete software product lifecycle.

 * **Engine:** Unreal Engine 5 (Blueprint-centric development)
 * **Genre:** Management / Business Simulation / Strategy